Hi, my name is Adam. I’m five years old and my mother is about to discover a secret I’ve been keeping from her…

 Adam Kendrick was born in Carroll, Iowa, and lived in five different states by the age of eleven.
 He graduated from The Gow School, having received many honors and awards including the Thomas Browning Award, presented to those students who have demonstrated determination, perseverance, grit, and all-around growth; the Gow Music and Reconstructive Language Awards; a National Science Merit Award; the Outstanding Sophomore Award; the Peter Gow, Jr. Award, the highest honor a student in the Upper School can receive.
 It is presented to that student who through character and achievement has contributed most to the success of the school year.
 Adam was inducted into the National Honor Society and earned the rank of Eagle Scout from the Boy Scouts of America.
 He lettered in lacrosse, crew, swimming, and soccer and was captain of the soccer and swim teams.

 After his graduation from The Gow School, he matriculated at the University of Cincinnati, where he received Bachelor of Science degrees in Architectural Engineering Technology and Construction Management from the College of Engineering and Applied Science.
-As a sophomore, he was president of his fraternity, Lambda Chi Alpha.
-He was a member of the honorary Phi Rho Chi, played lacrosse and was nominated for Homecoming King.
-After university, he joined an architecture firm from one of the internships he worked at during school and subsequently spent over a decade as a store designer for a large grocery chain.
-Adam is a trustee of The Gow School.
-He resides in St. Louis with his wife and daughters.
+As a sophomore, he was president of his fraternity, Lambda Chi Alpha and a member of the honorary Phi Rho Chi.

 Rick Ohler is a freelance writer, editor, reporter, and author of the memoir, Have You Lived Here all Your Life?…”Not Yet,” about growing up in East Aurora, N.Y.
 He taught English at The Gow School in South Wales, N.Y. and has offered online and in-person classes in creative writing, memoir writing, and crafting family histories since 1984.
 For his continuing work as a columnist, sportswriter, feature writer, editor and book reviewer for the East Aurora Advertiser (the world’s best hometown newspaper) and Neighbor to Neighbor News, Inc., he has received numerous awards from the New York Press Association.
 One entire shelf in his expansive book collection contains books he has had a hand in, either as editor, contributor, proofreader, mentor, or inspiration.
 However, Adam’s Way, The Journey of a Child with Dyslexia and a Resource Guide for Parents is the project he is most proud of.